mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 Eidhof et al, Functional Swift.

 Hitchins, Advanced systems, thinking, engieering and management.

+Jarvis et al, Multiagent Systems and Applications: Volume 2: Development Using the GORITE BDI Framework.

 Thanks to Alan Doniger, Shell for all interesting talks and discussions on data lifecycle management.
 The master data repository had not been possible without your contributions.